jaemnkm/design-system-2/README.md

 3. Design new components or elements that are not yet a part of the U.S. Web Design Standards.
 These components or elements may or may not be appropriate to contribute back to the standards given their potential for reuse elsewhere.

-The structural setup of this repo is based off of [https://github.com/18F/pages](https://github.com/18F/pages)

 ## Setup for your local environment

 ### Requirements